-This form must be e completed and returned to the MHPC RCP P rogram offic e by the date listed below.
+This form must be completed and returned to the MHPC RCP Program office by the date listed below.

-Student Name: Retu urn Date:
+Student Name: Return Date:

-skin test, an allerg medical contraindi student medical records, you have had a previous reaction to a previous skin test, a history of hications.
-X-rays are not required on an annual basemit an annual TB symptom questionnaire. naving receiv ed a BCC G Vaccine, or other
+According to your student medical records, you have had a previous history of either a positive tuberculosis skin test, an allergic reaction to a previous skin test, a history of having received a BCG Vaccine, or other medical contraindications.
+X-rays are not required on an annual basis by the MHPC RCP Program, but you are required to submit an annual TB symptom questionnaire.

-spitting up blood). of appetite, weight be considered.
-An ive pulmonary tuberculosis include cough, che Systemic symptoms consistent with tuberculose loss, and fatigue.
-If you are currently having any student suspected of having TB will be referred dical evaluation at his/her own expense.
-Please checkmark any symptoms you are is include fer y of these syn ed to his/her ver, chills mptoms, t personal l , night sweats, loss tuberculosis should
+Symptoms of active pulmonary tuberculosis include cough, chest pain, and hemoptysis (coughing or spitting up blood).
+Systemic symptoms consistent with tuberculosis include fever, chills, night sweats, loss of appetite, weight loss, and fatigue.
+If you are currently having any of these symptoms, tuberculosis should be considered.
+Any student suspected of having TB will be referred to his/her personal healthcare provider for a complete medical evaluation at his/her own expense.

-Yes No]
+Yes No

 Cough

 Chest Pain

 Hemoptysis (coughing/spitting up blood)

 Fever

 Chills

 Night Sweats

 Loss of Appetite

-Weight Loss -
+Weight Loss

 Fatigue

-Student Signature: : Date
+Please checkmark any symptoms you are experiencing.

-Source: CDC, Recommendations & Reports, Guidelines for Preventing the Transmission of
+Student Signature: \\\\\ Date: \\\\\

-Mycobacterium Tuberculosis in Healthcare Settings
+Source: CDC, Recommendations & Reports, Guidelines for Preventing the Transmission of Mycobacterium Tuberculosis in Healthcare Settings